olt/shapely_speedups/README.md

 Shapely Speedups
 ================

+WARNING: This is a first development version, use at your own risk.

 This Python package contains a replacement for two internal Shapely functions that are responsible for build new geometries.

 The replacement functions are written in C (with cython) and are up-to 100-200x faster.